Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Related Work

 \subsubsection{Monetary Cost Analysis}

 Lastly, the cost to execute the workflow is a vital metric for users but understudied.
 While this is simple for functions that are billed based on the memory usage and function invocation time (GB-s), workflows have complex execution and also opaque costing.
 Data transfer and coordination overheads are billed separately from function executions, and in fact dominate.
-CCSC~\cite{ccsepjsep} offers a cost breakdown for AWS, Azure, and Alibaba functions, but falls short on workflow insights.
-PCSW~\cite{pcswicpe} and WiseFuse~\cite{wisefusesigm} both explore cost models for FaaS workflows for AWS and GCP, but fail to include data transfer costs that form the bulk of the cost.
-MOPCS~\cite{moptpds} provides a cost analysis for AWS workflows, which is relatively simple and matches our model.
+Wen et al.~\cite{ccsepjsep} offers a cost breakdown for AWS, Azure, and Alibaba functions, but falls short on workflow insights.
+Eismann et al.~\cite{pcswicpe} and Mahgoub et al.~\cite{wisefusesigm} both explore cost models for FaaS workflows for AWS and GCP, but fail to include data transfer costs that form the bulk of the cost.
+Lin et al.~\cite{moptpds} provides a cost analysis for AWS workflows, which is relatively simple and matches our model.
 Cost modeling for Azure is challenging since many granular moving parts that are billed separately.